EterniaLogic/EterniaLibrary/README.md

 - Fully working Event Handler system, useful for threading.
 - Extended string class "CharString", which automatically handles strings along with conversions.
 - Wrapper for OpenGL/SDL, other frameworks to draw windows and 2D graphics.

-**Building**:

-Linux:
-- no direct dependencies besides "build-essential" and pthreads
-- cmake .
-- make -j 4

-Windows:
-- Use the Code::Blocks project file
-- libatomic.a and libws_32.a required. (usually supplied with windows)